Conmy/ArrayQuestion/README.md

 # ArrayQuestion

-Given an MxM array, with each slot representing a pixel on an image, rotate the array 90 degrees to the right.
+Given an MxM array, with each field representing a pixel on an image, rotate the array 90 degrees to the right.

 Follow up